 The Bankruptcy and Insolvency Act of Canada requires that a licensed Trustee under the Bankruptcy and Insolvency Act administer the bankruptcy and guide the debtor through this process.
-Let Keith G. Collins Ltd. help you.
+The process can be rather complicated and you want to ensure you have the skills of a professional on your side.
+Let Keith G. Collins Ltd. help you step-by-step during your personal bankruptcy in Winnipeg, Manitoba and Northwestern Ontario.

 How Does Personal Bankruptcy Work?